melbournebioinformatics/MelBioInf_docs/docs/tutorials/variant_calling_gatk1/variant_calling_gatk1.md

 ```

 !!!
 Hint
     BCFtools is a useful tool to manipulate, filter and query VCF files.
 More details from [BCFtools](https://samtools.github.io/bcftools/).
-BCFtools can be combined with linux command line tools as well to summerise data.
+BCFtools can be combined with linux command line tools as well to summarise data.
 For example, the command below can used extract and print the 'FILTER' column from the VCF file.

     ```bash
         bcftools query -f'%FILTER\n' output/output.cnns.cnnfilter.vcf